 The full regulatory reference is live at docs.colacloud.us/regulatory/overview.
 Start with the topic map if you know what you're looking for, or the collections page to browse everything.

 No account required.
-It's part of the public documentation.
+It is just part of the public documentation.